WDI-SEA/notes/09-other-topics/markdown.md

 ## Lists

-You can make unordered lists with asterisks `*` hyphens `-` and plus signs `+` (all interchangable!).
+You can make unordered lists with asterisks `*` hyphens `-` and plus signs `+` (all interchangeable!).
 You can also make ordered lists with the number followed by a period `1.`.
-If you find your lists are buggin out (one list followed by anteher), giving an extra blank line between them usually fixes it.
+If you find your lists are buggin out (one list followed by another), giving an extra blank line between them usually fixes it.

 ```markdown
 * asterick